Jmercad4/the_human_cannonball/README.md

-# hci-human-canonball
+# the_human_cannonball
 An online game involving launching a human cannon ball to safety.
 The aim is to introduce the basics of projectile motion.

-The game is hosted at http://phalaric.github.io/hci-human-cannonball/
+The game is hosted at http://phalaric.github.io/the_human_cannonball/

 ## Team Info